 - Press POWER and a confirmation message is displayed prompting you.
-If you don't respond in a few seconds, the message will disappear. - 2.
-Press (1) POWER a second time. - Disconnect the power cord from the wall socket if the projector will not be used in an extended period of time.
+If you don't respond in a few seconds, the message will disappear. - Press (1) POWER a second time. - Disconnect the power cord from the wall socket if the projector will not be used in an extended period of time.

-() CAUTION
+CAUTION

-- To protect the lamp, the projector will not respond to any commands during the cooling process. - Do not unplug the power cord before the projector shutdown sequence is complete.
+- To protect the lamp, the projector will not respond to any commands during the cooling process. - To shorten the cooling time, you can also activate the Quick Power Off function.
+See "Quick Power Off" on page 39 for details. - Do not unplug the power cord before the projector shutdown sequence is complete.